openaudioserver/open-audio-server/API.md

-The Synology API for Audio Station is a combination of routes from DSM, Synology's operating system, and Audio Station.
+The Synology API for Audio Station is a combination of routes from Synology's DSM operating system and Audio Station.

 | State      | Value                                                        |
 |------------|--------------------------------------------------------------|